flitbit/diff/Readme.md

 Possible v1.0.0 incompatabilities:

-* elements in arrays are not processed in reverse order, which fixes a few nagging bugs but may break some users
+* elements in arrays are now processed in reverse order, which fixes a few nagging bugs but may break some users
   * If your code relied on the order in which the differences were reported then your code will break.
 If you consider an object graph to be a big tree, then `deep-diff` does a [pre-order traversal of the object graph](https://en.wikipedia.org/wiki/Tree_traversal), however, when it encounters an array, the array is processed from the end towards the front, with each element recursively processed in-order during further descent.

 ## Features